 The Subscapularis lies beneath the scapula, inserts on the lesser tuberosity of the humeral head and is involved in internal rotation of the shoulder joint.

 What is Shoulder Impingement?

-The Supraspinatus travels through the shoulder joint and its tendon can become impinged (pinched) between the acromion process of the scapula and the greater tuberosity of the humerus.
-During flexion of the shoulder joint, external rotation of the humerus and contraction of the triceps draws the greater tuberosity and the acromion away from each other and may prevent impingement.
-This is particularly important when bearing weight on the arms, for example, when practising Downward Facing Dog.
+The Supraspinatus travels through the shoulder joint and the current belief is that its tendon can become impinged (pinched) between the acromion process of the scapula and the greater tuberosity of the humerus.

 There is a common belief in yoga teaching that in asana where we bear weight on the shoulder joint, like Chaturanga, by externally rotating the shoulder joint we create space within the joint and this will prevent shoulder impingement.
 This belief also therefore condemns internal rotation of the shoulder joint when weight bearing.
 However there is actually very little evidence to support this theory of shoulder impingement (reference below) or the correlation between pain and tissue damage in the shoulder.